parvin-noori/admin-dashboard/README.md

 ## Admin Panel Project

-This admin panel is a result of completing the React course by Classbn.
+This admin panel with User Authentication is a result of completing the React course by Classbn.
 I developed this project using React and Vite.
 The following libraries and technologies were used in this project:

 - **React Hook Form** for form management
 - **Lodash** for utility functions